 As adults we may see younger, richer, or prettier on the other side of the fence.
 Oft times leaving families in fragments and trails of broken lives behind us.
 We see and hear about it almost every day.
 But, in reality it’s all an illusion really.
 A lie placed there by the devil, waiting for some unfortunate soul to look through the Honey Suckle and Muscadine.
 Gaze through the pretty frame, and thus fall victim to the bare spot in the fence.

 This is one of many memories from my childhood, yes it’s really a true story.
 I didn’t grasp the lesson until I laid my childhood to the side and spoke as a man.
 I remember most of these tales as they were just yesterday.
 But cancer is now slowly stealing them from me.
 I find comfort in these stories as often as I can, and now I share them with you.
 Just remember, though framed in pretty flowers and berries, be wary of what you may see on the other side of the fence.
 If you enjoyed my little tale all I ask in return is a simple “like” or a “share.”
 The share would be nice.
 Please don’t forget to follow this page as well.
+And for goodness sake say something.
+A simple comment keeps us going.
+Oh and tell a friend, I know you got at least one that needs to read about that rusty ol’ fence.

 From the bottom of my heart; Thank You, from The Tin Cup Clan.